CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 1) A cluster named as you chose on step 8 above.
 2) A VPC named `ECS [cluster name] - VPC`
 3) 2 subnets in the VPC named `ECS [cluster name] - Public Subnet 1` and `ECS [cluster name] - Public Subnet 2`.
 You can see these in VPC ..
 Subnets.
+Note that these subnets are public; if you want to use private subnets, you'll have to create your own.
 **Record the Subnet IDs -- we'll add them to the Run Environment in CloudReactor.**
 4) A security group named `ECS staging - ECS Security Group` in the VPC.
 You can find it in `VPC ..
 Security Groups`.